brylevkirill/notes/interesting recent papers.md

 >	- No human features.
 Only takes raw board as input.
 >	- Single neural network.
 Policy and value networks are combined into one neural network (resnet).
 >	- Simpler search.
 No randomised Monte-Carlo rollouts, only uses neural network to evaluate."
+>
+>	"There's a continuum between expert iteration and policy gradients.
+Let's say we have a two probability distributions, called policy and expert.
+We can write down a distance between them in two different ways.
+(1) KL[policy, expert] = policy * log(expert) - S[policy] (2) KL[expert, policy] = expert * log(policy) + constant.
+Policy gradients uses (1), and we set expert = exp(advantage estimate).
+AGZ uses (2) and defines expert using MCTS on the policy.
+The continuum between policy gradients and AGZ arises because we can vary the amount of work we put into computing the expert policy.
+On one extreme, policy gradient methods use a very cheap-to-compute expert: the advantage function estimate.
+On the other extreme, AGZ uses a very expensive-to-compute expert (via MCTS), which is much better than the current policy.
+Another dimension in this expert space is the bias-variance tradeoff: whether we use a Monte-Carlo estimate of returns or a learned value function.
+I'm curious to know under what conditions you benefit from using a more expensive expert.
+Anyway, I think there are a lot of interesting experiments left to do to analyze the space of algorithms between policy gradients and expert iteration."
   - `post` <https://deepmind.com/blog/alphago-zero-learning-scratch/>
   - `video` <https://youtu.be/A3ekFcZ3KNw?t=10m50s> (Silver)
   - `video` <https://youtu.be/DXNqYSNvnjA?t=16m41s> (Hassabis)